jonnonz1/nz-statute-book/acts/public/2001/social-security-amendment-act-2001.md

 ### 13 Interpretation
 (1) Section 3(1) of the principal Act is amended by omitting from paragraph (a) of the definition of benefit the words of this Act, and substituting the words or Part 2.
 (2) Section 3(1) of the principal Act is amended by repealing paragraph (aa) of the definition of benefit.
-(3) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of income-tested benefit, and substituting the following paragraphs:.
+(3) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of income-tested benefit, and substituting the following paragraphs:
   (a) an unemployment benefit:
   (aa) a sickness benefit:
 (4) Section 3(1) of the principal Act is amended by omitting from paragraph (a) of the definition of work-test married rate the words a community wage, and substituting the words an unemployment benefit or a sickness benefit.
-(5) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of work-tested beneficiary, and substituting the following paragraph:.
+(5) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of work-tested beneficiary, and substituting the following paragraph:
   (a) a person granted an unemployment benefit; or
-(6) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of work-tested benefit, and substituting the following paragraph:.
+(6) Section 3(1) of the principal Act is amended by repealing paragraph (a) of the definition of work-tested benefit, and substituting the following paragraph:
   (a) an unemployment benefit; or
 (7) Section 3(1) of the principal Act is amended by inserting in paragraph (e) of the definition of work-tested benefit, after the word includes, the words a sickness benefit,.
 (8) Section 3(1) of the principal Act is amended by omitting from paragraph (c) of the definition of work-tested spouse the words a community wage earner, or a person granted, and substituting the words a person granted an unemployment benefit, a sickness benefit, or.